-MEMORANDUM OPINION
+17 MEMORANDUM OPINION

-18 | MEDINA, Chief Judge.
+18 MEDINA, Chief Judge.

+19 {1} The memorandum opinion filed on December 10, 2025, is hereby withdrawn

-19 {1} This case arises out of Respondent Triad National Security's termination of 20 the employment of Dr. Emil Mottola, Ph.D (Petitioner).
-Petitioner was employed at 21 Los Alamos National Laboratory (LANL) for over thirty years as a research 22 scientist.
-The ostensible reason for the termination was Petitioner's failure to satisfy 23 one requirement of his position, which was to seek and obtain funding to support his
+20 and the following opinion is substituted.
+This case arises out of Respondent Triad

+21 National Security's termination of the employment of Dr. Emil Mottola, Ph.D

+22 (Petitioner).
+Petitioner was employed at Los Alamos National Laboratory (LANL)

+23 for over thirty years as a research scientist.
+The ostensible reason for the termination

-1 research projects.
-However, Petitioner believed his employment was terminated due 2 to his age or in retaliation for his union activities.
-Pursuant to the employment 3 contract between the parties the dispute was submitted to an arbitrator for binding 4 arbitration.
-Following discovery and motion practice, the arbitrator granted 5 summary judgment to Respondent on both claims.
-Petitioner filed an action in 6 district court challenging the arbitrator's decision, but the district court denied his 7 request to vacate the arbitration decision.
+1 was Petitioner's failure to satisfy one requirement of his position, which was to seek 2 and obtain funding to support his research projects.
+However, Petitioner believed his 3 employment was terminated due to his age or in retaliation for his union activities.
+4 Pursuant to the employment contract between the parties the dispute was submitted 5 to an arbitrator for binding arbitration.
+Following discovery and motion practice, the 6 arbitrator granted summary judgment to Respondent on both claims.
+Petitioner filed 7 an action in district court challenging the arbitrator's decision, but the district court 8 denied his request to vacate the arbitration decision.
 This appeal followed.
-Although Petitioner 8 was represented by union counsel below, he is representing himself on appeal.
-We 9 affirm the district court.
+Although 9 Petitioner was represented by union counsel below, he is representing himself on 10 appeal.
+We affirm the district court.

-10 BACKGROUND
+11 BACKGROUND

-11 {2} As noted above, Petitioner was a long-term employee at LANL at the time of 12 the events in question.
-In November 2018, Respondent, a federal contractor, 13 assumed management control of LANL, replacing the previous managing entity.
-14 Petitioner signed a new employment contract with Respondent.
-Under that contract, 15 as was the case with his previous employment contracts, Petitioner's scientific 16 research did not constitute his only job duty.
-He was also required to seek funding 17 from both outside sources, such as the federal Department of Energy (DOE), and 18 from internal LANL funding that was allocated from a central pot of money through 19 a competitive committee process.
-Essentially, therefore, he was required to fully 20 fund his own salary as well as the salaries of subordinates working with him through
+12 {2} As noted above, Petitioner was a long-term employee at LANL at the time of 13 the events in question.
+In November 2018, Respondent, a federal contractor, 14 assumed management control of LANL, replacing the previous managing entity.
+15 Petitioner signed a new employment contract with Respondent.
+Under that contract, 16 as was the case with his previous employment contracts, Petitioner's scientific 17 research did not constitute his only job duty.
+He was also required to seek funding 18 from both outside sources, such as the federal Department of Energy (DOE), and 19 from internal LANL funding that was allocated from a central pot of money through 20 a competitive committee process.
+Essentially, therefore, he was required to fully

-1 this combination of external grants and LANL funds.
-In March 2021, following 2 years of funding shortfalls, Respondent terminated Petitioner's employment and 3 informed him that he could apply for other positions with LANL, which presumably 4 carried no requirement that he raise funds to support his work.
-Petitioner objected to 5 the termination and, represented by his union, filed an arbitration claim.
+1 fund his own salary as well as the salaries of subordinates working with him through 2 this combination of external grants and LANL funds.
+In March 2021, following 3 years of funding shortfalls, Respondent terminated Petitioner's employment and 4 informed him that he could apply for other positions with LANL, which presumably 5 carried no requirement that he raise funds to support his work.
+Petitioner objected to 6 the termination and, represented by his union, filed an arbitration claim.

-6 {3} As noted earlier, Petitioner raised two assertions in his arbitration claim: first, 7 that he was terminated due to his age, in violation of the Age Discrimination in 8 Employment Act (ADEA), 29 U.S.C. §§ 621 to -34; and second, that he was 9 terminated in retaliation for his union activities, specifically a trip to Washington, 10 D.C., with other union personnel, for the purpose of meeting with Senator Ben Ray 11 Luján of New Mexico to express concern over LANL's treatment of older 12 employees.
-One of his primary contentions was that his failure to obtain adequate 13 funding was caused by Respondent itself, in that upper management (in particular 14 an individual named John Sarrao, a management-level employee of Respondent) 15 interfered with his efforts to obtain both external and internal funding.
-The 16 arbitration was conducted in accordance with rules established by the American 17 Arbitration Association, which allow for summary disposition of an arbitration case.
-18 Summary disposition of a claim is also authorized by New Mexico's Uniform 19 Arbitration Act (UAA), NMSA 1978, §§ 44-7A-1 to -32 (2001).
+7 {3} As noted earlier, Petitioner raised two assertions in his arbitration claim: first, 8 that he was terminated due to his age, in violation of the Age Discrimination in 9 Employment Act (ADEA), 29 U.S.C. §§ 621 to -34; and second, that he was 10 terminated in retaliation for his union activities, specifically a trip to Washington, 11 D.C., with other union personnel, for the purpose of meeting with Senator Ben Ray 12 Luján of New Mexico to express concern over LANL's treatment of older 13 employees.
+One of his primary contentions was that his failure to obtain adequate 14 funding was caused by Respondent itself, in that upper management (in particular 15 an individual named John Sarrao, a management-level employee of Respondent) 16 interfered with his efforts to obtain both external and internal funding.
+The 17 arbitration was conducted in accordance with rules established by the American 18 Arbitration Association, which allow for summary disposition of an arbitration case.
+19 Summary disposition of a claim is also authorized by New Mexico's Uniform 20 Arbitration Act (UAA), NMSA 1978, §§ 44-7A-1 to -32 (2001).